Internet Speed Test Canada

 Move closer to your router or use Ethernet

 WiFi speed drops dramatically through walls.
 For work-from-home setups or gaming, use a wired Ethernet cable whenever possible.
 Even a 15-foot cable is better than WiFi through two walls.
+For gaming-specific advice, see our best internet for gaming in Canada guide.

 3